 Learn how to use language as a base for rhythmic training, and to develop skills in improvisation, call and response, pattern layering.
 This workshop includes a discussion of links to curriculum topics.
 Ideal for teacher workshops, as well as their classes.

 Kathy frequently travels for residencies at Universities, conferences, summer intensives and community arts organizations throughout North America and Europe.
 Projects can be tailored to meet your needs.
 Contact her at email@example.com (613)729-0987.

-Kathy has been a MASC Artist since 1995, for performances and workshops in Ottawa area schools, libraries and senior centres.
-She is in a duo with Ghanaian Dominic Donkor, a former Ghana Dance Ensemble performer, and longtime collaborator.
-Her community group, Baobab Youth Performers is available for performances throughout the school year at community events, and further afield.
+Kathy has given performances and workshops in Ottawa area workplaces, festivals, schools, libraries and senior centres since 1994.
+Her community arts group, Baobab Youth Performers is available for performances throughout the school year at community events, and further afield.